VGJohn/totoro/README.md

         v1: { // this is an API version definition
             active: true, // this parameter are optional but the default value is true when not specified
-            deprecated: false, // this parameter are optional but the default value is false when not specified "/test/endpoint": { // this is an endpoint definition
+            deprecated: false, // this parameter are optional but the default value is false when not specified
+            endpoints: [
+	    	{
+		    route: "/test/endpoint",
 		    method: "GET",
                     active: true, // this parameter are optional but the default value is true when not specified
 		    deprecated: false, // this parameter are optional but the default value is false when not specified
-                endpointImplementation: originalImplementationFunction
+		    implementation: originalImplementationFunction
             	},
-            "/another/test/endpoint": {
+            	{
+		    route: "/another/test/endpoint",
 		    method: "POST",
-                endpointImplementation: anotherImplementationFunction
+		    implementation: anotherImplementationFunction
             	}
+	    ]
         },
         v2: {
-            "/test/endpoint": {
+            endpoints: [
+	    	}
+		    route: "/test/endpoint",
 		    method: "GET",
-                endpointImplementation: overridingOriginalImplementationFunction
+		    implementation: overridingOriginalImplementationFunction
             	}
+	    ]
         }
     }));